March 25, 2023

 2. Alignment and placement of the solar strings on the glass

-The result is a solar glass, covered with embedding foil and the solar strings.
+The result is a sheet of solar glass covered with embedding foil and the solar strings.

 Solar Machine: Layup